manifold-systems/manifold/docs/roadmap.md

 ### Type-safe Reflection via @JailBreak

-Sometimes you have to call private methods and use other inaccessible features, but reflection makes this not only difficult and sloppy, perhaps worse you lose compile-time type-safety in the process.
+Sometimes you have to call private methods and use other inaccessible features, but reflection makes this a tedious process and results in hard to maintain code.
+Worse, with reflection you completely bypass type-safety.
 Manifold will change that with `@JailBreak`:

 ```java
 public class Foo {